ChiranjeeviChimmili/WikiParser/README.md

 # WikiParser

-Created for interview task
+Created for interview task with US Embassy London

-Few minor issues but works overall
+Issues
+- Cannot return hyperlinks from reference, see also, and external links sections